-My Interest In law stemmed from a childhood fascination in the justice system.
+My interest in law stemmed from a childhood fascination in the justice system.
 When I was growing up in Kenya, lawyers were held in high esteem because of the work they did in helping the underprivileged in society get access to justice through advocacy work.
 I really admired that.
 As I grew older, I began to understand how law impacts society and governs various facets of life from determining civil rights and liberties to determining environmental policies and business practice and realized that law would make for a very versatile career worth pursuing.

 What made you pursue your degree in particular, and why at USC Gould?

-We are living world where ADR plays a bigger role in the dispute resolution process, deviating from the traditional litigation process and more people and businesses are embracing the use of alternative dispute resolution methods particularly in my home country of Kenya.
+We are living in a world where ADR plays a bigger role in the dispute resolution process, deviating from the traditional litigation process and more people and businesses are embracing the use of alternative dispute resolution methods particularly in my home country of Kenya.
 The Kenyan Judiciary has recognized ADR as a more effective dispute resolution mechanism and pushes parties to settle cases using ADR methods such as mediation.
 It is because of this shift that I wanted to pursue and LLM in ADR to gain more knowledge In this area.

-I chose to undertake my LLM In Alternative Dispute Resolution at USC Gould because it is one of the institutions that offers a specialization in ADR.
+I chose to undertake my LLM in Alternative Dispute Resolution at USC Gould because it is one of the institutions that offers a specialization in ADR.
 I was also drawn to USC Gould because It is a highly ranked US law school.

 How has it been transitioning into our program, and how has USC assisted you?

 Change is never easy, particularly for international students coming into a new country and environment with different cultures and customs than they are used to, but, USC’s Graduate and International Programs (G&IP) Office made the transition very smooth.
-I liked how USC organized orientation a few weeks prior to that start of the program which was really helpful for arriving In the US and getting acclimatized to the environment before classes began.
+I liked how USC organized orientation a few weeks prior to that start of the program which was really helpful for arriving in the US and getting acclimatized to the environment before classes began.
 I really appreciated the accessibility of the G&IP office to help with academic and career advising.

 What is the most memorable experience or learning from your USC studies so far?